ananvodo/Hydrogen-Bond-interaction-calculations-for-Gromacs-MD-simulations/README.md

 @Date: 2020-12-08

-This program can be used to calculate quantify and plot the location of hydrogen bonds in any Molecular Dynamic's system compatible with Gromacs5.x or higher, independent of the the force-field used, as long as it is an Atomistic force-field.
+This program can be used to calculate, quantify and plot the location of hydrogen bonds in any Molecular Dynamic's system compatible with Gromacs5.x or higher, independent of the the force-field used, as long as it is an Atomistic force-field.

 The purpose of this program is to quantify and plot the hydrogen bond interaction between two different species of molecules.
 The two different species of molecules are referred as: molec0 and molec1.